Tokyo Convention: Munich Draft, 1959

 If the overflown territorial State is neither the State of Registry nor the State of Landing, its jurisdiction is limited by subparagraphs (a) – (e).
 Subparagraph (a) was proposed by Fernand de Vissher at Article 1(3) of his 1937 report.
 Subparagraph (b) was proposed in Article 23 of the unadopted Draft Paris Convention of 1919 at the Peace Conference.
 Subparagraph (c) on the principle of national security had been proposed by Paul Fauchille in 1902.
 Subparagraph (d) corresponded to Article 23(2) of the Draft Paris Convention of 1919.
 Subparagraph (e) was therefore the only new concept.

 Article 3(2) empowered the State of Landing to exercise jurisdiction over offences committed on board an aircraft.
 Although it had been proposed by Fernand de Visscher at Article 1(4) of his 1937 report submitted to the Luxembourg Session of the Institut de Droit International.

 The Munich Draft thus established a means for concurrent jurisdiction of the three States.
 "Proposals to include a system of priority in the Munich draft have failed, partly because of the difficulty in finding agreement on the order of priority among the States concerned, and partly because the question of priority would be governed largely by the extent to which extradition treaties existed."

 The Draft recognised, for the first time in the history of international air law, the power of the aircraft commander to take necessary action in the event that the safety of his aircraft and its passengers were jeopardised by the act of someone on board.
 It also recognised the commander's immunity were he to take some reasonable action under the circumstances.
-In addition it recognised the right of the commander to disembark any person endangering the safety of the flight or to deliver such person under restraint to the competent authorities of any Contracting State in which he may land; along with a provision for the country of disembarkation to detain the offending person according to its laws, to try him, to extradict him or to release him without delay.
+In addition it recognised the right of the commander to disembark any person endangering the safety of the flight or to deliver such person under restraint to the competent authorities of any Contracting State in which he may land; along with a provision for the country of disembarkation to detain the offending person according to its laws, to try him, to extradite him or to release him without delay.

 Further provisions dealt with hijackings.
 States would agree to return a hijacked aircraft to any person lawfully entitled to it and to detain the hijacker(s) under national law to be tried under a competent jurisdiction.